CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 ![An Anki card in the editor.
 The front reads "Biggest Animal in the World" and the back reads "Elephant."](https://i.imgur.com/wbKuRPj.png)

-Sure, elephants are big, but you *know* that the biggest animal in the world is *actually* a Blue Whale.
+Sure, elephants 🐘 are big, but you *know* that the biggest animal in the world is *actually* a Blue Whale 🐳.

 After double-checking that you're correct, change the word Elephant to Blue Whale in the same manner you would edit a normal card.